VincentWtrs/vincentwtrs.github.io/_posts/2024-03-04-conformal_prediction_prediction_intervals_blogpost_to_post.md

 _'I predict that this house has a value between 435.000 euro and 465.000 euro with 90% certainty_'

-While the boldness of the first statement might impress some people - certainly in the area of real estate - the later statement does convey information about the magnitude of uncertainty, which is incredibly useful and is called uncertainty quantification (UQ).
+The boldness of the first statement might impress some people, certainly in the of real estate world.
+However, the latter statement does convey information about the magnitude of uncertainty, which is incredibly rich in information, and is called uncertainty quantification (UQ).
 For regression cases this comes down to constructing _prediction intervals_ (PI) and for classification to _prediction sets_.

 ![header_cqr1.PNG](/assets/img/cqr1/header_cqr1.PNG)

 Up until recently, the most common ways of uncertainty quantification were all rather lackluster: either they were based on unrealistic assumptions (such as normality) or were only applicable on very specific models.
-Luckily, there is a new kid on the block called _conformal prediction_ or _conformal inference_, which is a very powerful and model-agnostic method to construct reliable prediction intervals or predictions sets without any distributional assumptions.
+Luckily, there is a _newish_ kid on the block called __conformal prediction__ or conformal inference, which is a very powerful and model-agnostic method to construct reliable prediction intervals or predictions sets without any distributional assumptions.

-A specific type of conformal prediction called __conformalized quantile regression__ leverages the power of conditional quantile regression and provides a rather elegant way of constructing valid prediction intervals for regression, this will be the focus of this post.
+A specific type of conformal prediction called __conformalized quantile regression__ leverages the power of conditional quantile regression and provides a rather elegant way of constructing valid prediction intervals for regression, this will be the focus of this post, with some applications shown on the well-known _Ames housing data_, hence the initial two example statements.

 # Conformal Quantile Regression: Concepts